 What if you have nasal congestion?
 A saline nasal spray will open a constricted nose.
 Later I submitted this article to COPD Breathing Buddies of Facebook, and I was warned about Sudafed.
 This drug may reduce nasal congestion, but Sudafed can raise your blood pressure, which may happen anyway during a COPD attack.
-Lately, I’ve been adding ginger root slices, eucalyptus leaves, and even garlic cloves to my morning coffee drip bin before I got health insurance but lived next door to a Mexican botanica.
+In the past, I added Mullein leaves (gordolobo), eucalyptus leaves to my morning coffee drip bin before I got health insurance but lived next door to a Mexican botanica.
 My goal is to reduce inflammation.
 Garlic pieces and ginger slices work too.

 If you have severe or moderate COPD, take your Daliresp pill.
 I have allergies to Bermuda & Johnson Grass, so I have allergy pills to take–an OTC generic equivalent of Claritin called Loratadine, a non-drowsy tablet and now Montelukast, my newest prescription.
 Montelukast is actually the pill version of Singulair, and one of the cheaper lung-related prescriptions.
 I keep a daily pill reminder box by my bed, as I have a total of six per day–not all bad lungs related.
 By the way, since you’re taking all these pills have a water bottle next to your bed.
 The more water you drink, the more the mucus will be thinned.

 Here’s my second original tip.
 If you have a C-PAP machine for sleep apnea, you can use it when you’re wide awake to force air into your inelastic, sagging emphysema-ridden lungs!
 Don’t overuse your nebulizer; try a wide range of strategies to stop the COPD attack.